yarec/react-layout-generator/src/includes/intro.md

 ## TODO

-- Add support for position right and bottom in addition to left(x) and top(y) in IPosition.location.
 - Add move command within a container to drag and drop to allow rearranging draggable blocks).
 - Add React PropTypes for non typescript users.
 - Add grid command as option to toolBar in the Demo.